airmilesabdullah/High-Dimensional-Biology/Project/README.md

 # Work Flow Diagram

 The flowchart below provides a summary of the different analyses carried out in our project.
 The black arrow corresponds to the sequence in which they were undertaken.
-The coloured arrows show which script was used in each part;
+The red arrows show which script was used in each part;

 ![Flowchart](https://github.com/STAT540-UBC/Repo_team_GenX/blob/master/Untitled%20Diagram.png)

 # REPO Contents
-This repository contains three folders.
+This repo contains three folders.
 They are:

 Folder Name | Description | Link
 :------------ | :------------------------ | :----------------------------------: